-The Third Surge Is Breaking Health-Care Workers
+‘No One Is Listening to Us’

 For many health-care workers, the toll of the pandemic goes beyond physical exhaustion.
 COVID-19 has eaten away at the emotional core of their work.
 “To be a nurse, you really have to care about people,” Neville said.
 But when an ICU is packed with COVID-19 patients, most of whom are likely to die, “to protect yourself, you just shut down.
 You get to the point when you realize that you’ve become a machine.
 There’s only so many bags you can zip.”

 As the pandemic moved out of big coastal cities and into rural communities, health-care workers were more likely to treat people they knew personally—relatives, hospital colleagues, the bus driver who drove their kids to school.
 And across the country, doctors and nurses have struggled with the same anxieties as everyone else—loneliness, extra child-care burdens, the stress of a tumultuous year, fear.
-“The lines between our personal lives and our careers have completely gone,” says Laolu Fayanju of Oak Street Health, a network of primary-care centers in Ohio.
+“The lines between our personal lives and our careers have completely gone,” says Laolu Fayanju, senior medical director in Ohio of Oak Street Health, a national network of primary-care centers.
 “We’re often thinking about how we protect ourselves, our families, and our neighborhoods” from the pandemic.

 After SARS hit Toronto in 2003, health-care workers at hospitals that treated SARS patients showed higher levels of burnout and posttraumatic stress up to two years later, compared with those at hospitals in nearby cities that didn’t see the disease.
 That outbreak lasted just four months.
 The COVID-19 pandemic is now in its tenth month.
 “I’ve had conversations with people who’ve been nurses for 25 years, and all of them say the same thing: ‘We’ve never worked in this environment before,’” says Jennifer Gil from Thomas Jefferson University Hospital in Philadelphia, who contracted COVID-19 herself in March.
 “How much can meditation or mental-health resources help when we’re doing this every day?”